 Since I’m digressing to high hell, I may as well point out that the game does this cute thing whenever Phil does his “two words” joke by doing a number of camera cuts.
-It was a good way to emphasizes the joke, given the general limitations of text.
+It’s a good way to emphasizes the joke given the general limitations of text!

 After the training, your mission is considered complete, but you can do some real perfunctory additional investigation if you want the clear bonus.
 It’s kind of pathetic, actually.
 Roxas doesn’t make any really interesting conclusions, so this just seems like a formality.